uma-pi1/kge-iclr20/README.md

 ## Reproducing our experiments

 The following describes how to use the scripts provided in this repository to reproduce our experiments.
+These scripts are highly specific, and you will likely need to adapt them to your setting.

 ### Code